Everything you need to know about the Royal Palace of Madrid entrances

 Address: Royal Palace of Madrid is in C. de Bailén, s/n, 28071 Madrid, Spain | Find on maps

-Royal Palace of Madrid Entrances
+Royal Palace of Madrid entrances

 There are two main Royal Palace of Madrid entrances.
 Once you walk into the premises through the main gate, you will see a few doors as you face the palace.
 If you have an online ticket, you can enter through the left door, and if you need to purchase your ticket, you must enter through the door on the right.

-Royal Palace of Madrid Entrances Explained | Location and Getting There
+Royal Palace of Madrid Gardens

-Which Royal Palace of Madrid Entrance to Choose?
+Which Royal Palace of Madrid entrance to choose?

-The Royal Palace of Madrid has two entry doors opposite the Cathedral.
+The Royal Palace of Madrid has 4 entry doors opposite the Cathedral.
 If you’re facing the cathedral, you will see the two doors on opposite ends of the entrance.
 The left door is for visitors who have bought their tickets online, while the right door is for visitors who don't have any tickets and need to purchase them.
 Choose the entrance based on if you have online tickets or not.

 Queues at the Royal Palace of Madrid